phuse-org/SENDConform/doc/SHACL-AnimalSubject-ReferenceInterval-Details.md

 <!--- RULE COMPONENT 3 ------------------------------------------------------->
 <a name='rc3'></a>

-## 3. Reference Interval has one Start Date and one End Date
+### Rule Component 3.
+Reference Interval has one Start Date and one End Date

 <div class='ruleState'>
   <div class='ruleState-header'>Rule Statement</div>